Isabella Stewart Gardner Museum: History

 After her husband John L. Gardner's death in 1898, Isabella Gardner realized their shared dream of building a suitable space to exhibit their treasures.
 She purchased land in the marshy Fenway area of Boston, and hired architect Willard T. Sears to build Fenway Court, modeled on the Renaissance palaces of Venice.
 Gardner was deeply involved in every aspect of the design, leading Sears to quip that he was merely the structural engineer making Gardner's design possible.
 After the construction of the building was complete, Gardner spent a year installing her collection in a way that evokes intimate responses to the art, mixing paintings, furniture, textiles and objects from different cultures and periods among well-known European paintings and sculpture.

 The museum opened on January 1, 1903, with a grand celebration featuring a performance by members of the Boston Symphony Orchestra and a menu that included champagne and doughnuts.
 In 1909, the Museum of Fine Arts moved to its new home close by.

 During Gardner's lifetime, she welcomed artists, performers, and scholars to Fenway Court to draw inspiration from the rich collection and dazzling Venetian setting, including John Singer Sargent, Charles Martin Loeffler, and Ruth St. Denis, among others.
 Gardner also occasionally hosted artists' exhibitions within Fenway Court, including one of Anna Coleman Ladd.
 Today, the museum's contemporary artist-in-residence program, courtyard garden displays, concerts, and innovative education programs continue Isabella Gardner's legacy.

 When Gardner died in 1924, her will created an endowment of $1 million and outlined stipulations for the support of the museum, including the charge that her collection be permanently exhibited "for the education and enjoyment of the public forever" according to her aesthetic vision and intent.

 Gardner appointed her secretary and the former librarian of the Museum of Fine Arts, Boston, Morris Carter (1877–1965) as the museum's first director.
 Carter catalogued the entire collection and wrote Gardner's definitive biography, Isabella Stewart Gardner and Fenway Court.
-George L. Stout (1897–1978) was the second director.
+George L. Stout (1897–1978) was the second director, from 1955 to 1970.
 The father of modern conservation, Stout ensured the long-term preservation of the collection and historic structure.
 Rollin Van Nostrand Hadley (1927–1992) became the third director in 1970.
 Hadley increased visiting hours, instituted the Membership Program and added a cafe.
 Hadley also wrote several catalogs for the museum, produced Fenway Court, an annual scholarly publication, and wrote the 1987 book The Letters of Bernard Berenson and Isabella Stewart Gardner (Northeastern University Press).
 Anne Hawley was director from 1989 until 2015.
 Peggy Fogelman, the Norma Jean Calderwood Director, began her tenure as director of the museum in 2016.